Muiralevu: Distribution

 Species of Muiralevu are found in most parts of tropical West Africa.
 The type species, Muiralevu africanus (originally described as Levu africana Muir, 1926) has a distribution range from Sierra Leone, over the Ivory Coast, Nigeria and Cameroon to the Central African Republic.
 Other African species of Muiralevu have similar distribution records, but have been also described as far south as Kinshasa in the Democratic Republic of Congo.
 In south-eastern Asia, two species have been described from Taiwan and assigned to the genus Formolevu, a synonym of Muiralevu.
-Further, the distribution of Muiralevu species includes West Malaysia (5 species), Borneo (5 species) and one species each from Java and the southern tip of the Philippines (Basilan Island).
+Further, the distribution of Muiralevu species includes southern mainland China (2 species), West Malaysia (5 species), Borneo (5 species) and one species each from Java and the southern tip of the Philippines (Basilan Island).

 Description

 Muiralevu africanus - Left: head in profile, Right: forewing showing 4 costal cells, the characteristic venation around the basal median cell and the 7 veins of the cubitus-media complex reaching the margin at the end of the wing.